-- 1 From a radar screen or the radar overlay, select Menu > Sea Clutter. - 2 Select Presets or Auto. - 3 Select a setting that reflects the present sea conditions.
+- 1 From a radar screen or the radar overlay, select Menu > Radar Filters > Sea Clutter. - 2 Select an option:. - · Select an Auto option based on the sea conditions. - Select Up or Down to adjust the appearance of sea clutter until other targets are clearly visible on the radar screen.
+Select a setting that reflects the present sea conditions.